vignesh101/pdf_chat/README.md

 - Some sites may block automated fetching; results may be partial or missing.
 - Respect target sites’ terms of use and robots policies.
 - Network errors are handled gracefully (the answer may indicate missing web content).

+## Confluence Chat

+This app includes a “Confluence” chat mode that searches your Confluence using the REST API, fetches matching pages, stores their text in a dedicated FAISS index, and then answers questions grounded in those excerpts.

+- Configure `confluence_base_url` and `confluence_access_token` in `config.toml` or environment.
+- Proxies and SSL verification settings are honored (see `proxy_url` and `disable_ssl`).
+- Retrieved Confluence content is stored under `data/confluence` as a separate FAISS index.

+How it works:
+- Build a Confluence CQL query for your prompt and optional space filters.
+- Fetch up to N pages’ rendered HTML and convert to plain text.
+- Chunk, embed, and add to the Confluence FAISS index.
+- Retrieve the top matches and pass as context to Chat Completions.

+Using it:
+- In the UI, click the “Confluence” tab.
+Optionally limit to specific spaces (comma-separated), adjust “Pages” and “Context k”, then ask your question.
+- Clear just the Confluence cache via the “Clear Confluence Cache” button in the Status panel.

+Notes and limits:
+- Access depends on your token’s permissions; some pages may be inaccessible.
+- HTML-to-text is best-effort, so some formatting/tables may be simplified.

 ## Notes